maxexcloo/Docker/README.md

 - **Nginx**

     Nginx based frameworks have a simple directory structure that can be used to easily deploy web applications using a volume on /data.
+Try it for yourself.
+See below for detailed commands.

         /data
             /config